lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 published: false
 ---

-The talk of "Concrete vs. Abstract", as commonly practiced in "the industry", can be very unhelpful and misguiding, causing programmers to design programs badly.
+Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstractions in the design of computer programs.

 ## On abstraction and the real world